dioram/Elektronik/docs/Usage-EN.md

 ![Settings](SettingsMenu.png)

 When you select mode you will see this settings window.
 Here you can select plugins and set their settings.
-In offline mode elektronik supports only one active data source.
+In offline mode Elektronik supports only one active data source.
 So in this mode you can choose only one data source plugin.

 1. Back to main menu.
 2. Plugins panel.